 Before this latest change, dining reservations in Disney World were available 180 days in advance.
 Although it’s been around since 2020, we’d still expect that the 60-day booking window is temporary and at some point, it will probably go back to 180 days.

 Disney Advance Dining Reservations can be made the following number of days in advance:

 - All Guests (guests not staying in Walt Disney World – 60 Days

 - Walt Disney World Resort hotel guests – 60 Days + 10

 The best restaurants in Disney World always fill up quickly so try to make your reservations exactly on the 60-day window if possible.
-The sooner you make your advanced dining reservations the more likely you are to get a table at the restaurant you want to dine in.
+The sooner you make your advance dining reservations the more likely you are to get a table at the restaurant you want to dine in.